 GRIFFISS occupies approximately 3,552 acres in Oneida County, New York.
-The base is a former U.S. Air Force Air Combat Command installation situated within the city limits of Rome, New York, approximately 10 miles west of Utica, New York.
+The base is a former United States (U.S.) Air Force Air Combat Command installation situated within the city limits of Rome, New York, approximately 10 miles west of Utica, New York.
 The base was opened on February 1, 1942, as the Rome Air Depot.
 In 1987, the EPA added the base to the National Priorities List (NPL), and in 1990, the U.S. Air Force, the NYSDEC, and the EPA entered into a Federal Facilities Agreement.
-In 1993, GRIFFISS was designated for realignment under the federal Base Closure and Realignment Act (BRAC) and subsequently deactivated.
-The realignment process was completed on September 30, 1995.
-On March 20, 2009 2,897.2 acres of the former AFB were removed from the NPL.
+In 1993, GRIFFISS was designated for realignment under the federal Base Closure and Realignment Act and subsequently deactivated.
+This PBR project is part of the Base Realignment and Closure (BRAC) environmental restoration program.